dilner1/Garden-Gnome-Blog/TESTING.md

 Source: Believed it first to be because of the user of crispy forms, which should not be the case.
 Possibly linked the form incorrectly.
 Solution: changed { form|crispy } to {comment_form|crispy} which shows shows the comment field.

-Heroku loading static files
+Heroku not loading static files
 Problem: Heroku not loading css, files are referrenced correctly in HTML locally.
 Source: Suspect Heroku interpeting the location of css files incorrectly, Stack overflow seems to suggest this also.
 Solution: Removed CollectStatic from Heroku and changed Debug from True to False.